gregorytoprak/graf/README.md

 ## Todo

 - [ ] Reduxify
+  - Create an edge
+  - Select a node or edge
+  - Delete a node or edge
+  - Move a node
+  - Curve an edge
 - [ ] Welcome screen
   - [ ] Instructions
   - [ ] Load from cookie or file or start new drawing